 This brings our Forza 5 tuning guide to an end.
 Tuning is a process.
 Once you have set up a base tune, you must drive your car for a bit and see what other things can be improved upon.
 From there, you can fine-tune your settings to truly perfect your car’s performance on the track.

-With the being said, tuning also makes our cars distinctively ours as not everyone will have the same preferences when it comes to your Forza Horizon 5 setups.
+With that being said, tuning is also a key part of customizing your car.
+It makes the car distinctively yours as not everyone will have the same preferences when it comes to Forza Horizon 5 setups.
 It gives them a distinct personality.
-So have fun tuning and make your cars your own.
+So have fun tuning and making your cars your own.